theprototypes/manuscript/docs/source/index.rst

 .. container:: .large

-    This brief discusses plausible strategic foci, and the underpinning mix of professionals in each case.
+    This brief discusses a set plausible strategies, and the underpinning mix of professionals in each case.

 .. raw:: html